jankner/meta-report/report.md

 eval (Val x) = x
 ~~~

-The `Val` constructor is only used during so we have a way to
+The `Val` constructor is only used during evaluation so we have a way to
 substitute a value into an abstraction.